The Maiden Queen

 The Maiden Queen was noteworthy as a vehicle for Nell Gwyn, who played the heroine Florimel.
 Pepys raved about her performance in his Diary — "so great performance of a comical part was never, I believe, in the world before...."
 He returned to see the play eight more times.
 It was also a special favourite of the King, who reportedly called it "his play."

 In addition to Nell Gwyn, the original cast included Nicholas Burt as Lysimantes, Michael Mohun as Philocles, and Charles Hart as Celadon; Anne Marshall as Candiope and her sister Rebecca Marshall as the Queen, Mary Knep as Asteria, and Katherine Corey as Melissa.
 A later production in 1672 was cast entirely by women.
 Thomas Killigrew, manager of the King's Company, had developed this practice of all-female casts, starting with a 1664 staging of his own play The Parson's Wedding, as a way to capitalise on the Restoration innovation of actresses on the English stage.

-The Maiden Queen was first published in 1668 by Henry Herringman.
-Another edition followed in 1698.

-Dryden composed his play in a mixture of rhymed verse, blank verse, and prose.
+Dryden composed the play in a mixture of rhymed verse, blank verse, and prose.
 Gerard Langbaine noted in the 1690s that Dryden drew plot materials from two prose fictions by Madeleine de Scudéry, Le Grand Cyrus (for the main plot) and Ibrahim, ou l'Illustre Bassa (for the subplot).
 (Dryden returned to Scudéry's Ibrahim for inspiration for another play, An Evening's Love, the following year, 1668 — though that venture proved much less successful.)
 Dryden also borrowed material from Shirley's Love in a Maze.
 By Dryden's own testimony, the unheroic Philocles was inspired by Magnus de la Garide, the royal favourite of Queen Christina of Sweden.

 The drama was revived in an adapted form in 1707; Colley Cibber mixed it with materials from Marriage à la mode.
 The play remained in the repertory throughout the eighteenth century in various forms; a shortened version called Celadon and Florimel was acted as late as 1796.
 A London revival of The Maiden Queen occurred in 1886.